Ireland '23 - bibliography

 Lessons from the Bench, Reflections from a life spent in Ireland's Criminal Court, by (retired) Judge Gillian Hussey, Gill Books 2022.
 This book covers a wide spectrum of social issues as seen over the last 40 years, from a Judge's perspective.
 I bought it on a whim at the National Art Museum gift shop and this book gave me a completely unexpected (cultural) perspective on the city of Dublin.

 An Unsung Hero, Tom Crean - Antarctic Survivor, by Michael Smith, 2000, Collins Press.
-It does not take long before you realize you are reading one of the greatest outdoor adventure/survival tales ever told.
+The great thing about this book is that you learn all about the Robert F. Scott and Ernest Shackleton Antarctic Expeditions.
+It does not take long before you realize you are reading a collection of the greatest outdoor adventure/survival tales ever told.

 Neolithic Britain, The transformation of Social Worlds, by Keith Ray and Julian Thomas, 2018 Oxford University Press.
 This book, written by two of Britain's pre-eminent Neolithic era archeologists, reads a bit like a textbook, and when I read it in '22, I learned about passage tombs like Tara, Nowth, and Newgrange & it was my intro to the Neolithic era.

-Neolithic "passage tombs" were constructed in Ireland, the UK, France, the Orkneys, and parts of Norway.
-This shows a wide-spread belief in annual rebirth, and a Solstice-based religion, before a time of written language ?
-A mystery...
+Neolithic "passage tombs" oriented to a solstice sunrise or sunset, were constructed in Ireland, the Scotland, France, the Orkneys, and parts of Norway.
+This possibly shows a wide-spread belief in annual rebirth, a kind of Solstice-based religion, or a set of beliefs, before a time of written language ?
+A mystery & the tombs are silent on this subject.

 AllTrails online was a great resource in looking for walks in Dublin, Killarney, or on the Ring of Kerry.
 I re-did my itinerary to allow for walks on the RoK, but crappy weather intervened.